Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here is an example of a resume letter:
+Here’s an example how to write a resume

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I am convinced that I would make the ideal choice to be considered for this job.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and knowledgeable [Your field] I believe that I’d make a perfect fit for this opportunity.

-Thank you for considering my application.
-I am looking forward getting in touch with you.
+Thank you for taking a look at my application.
+I am looking forward to having a conversation with you.

 Sincerely,